Rizwan-Ishaq/SocialGraphPage/index.md

 Now, the picture changes (both literally and with regards to the data).
 Greek themes are still present, but now themes of the Roman world are most dominant - including a lot of names ending with the latin suffix "-us".

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph1_0_500.png?raw=true)
+_Network of the Philosophers of the Years 0 to 500_

 Number of nodes: 32 <br>
 Number of edges: 18 <br>